reslp/concat/README.md

 concat.py
 =========

-python script to create concatenated FASTA files for phylogenetic analyses from single locus alignments
+python script to create concatenated FASTA files for phylogenetic analyses from single locus alignments.
+It is an updated and combined version of the scripts in the pipeline in my phylo-scripts repository.

 DESCRIPTION